-Although our project costs vary based on size of site, project type, reporting requirements and the scope of UKAS accredited laboratory testing, the average project cost for our soil testing services is £600.
-For intrusive site investigations, such as a Phase 2 Intrusive Site Investigations or Topsoil Testing, the specific price will depend on a number of factors, including the size of the site and environmental factors, whereas, for soil Waste Classification Testing, the price will mostly depend on the amount of soil being disposed of.Get In Touch
+Although our project costs vary based on size of site, project type, reporting requirements and the scope of UKAS and MCERTS accredited laboratory testing, our soil testing services start at £250.
+For intrusive site investigations, such as Phase 2 Intrusive Site Investigations, Topsoil Testing or general soil contamination testing, the specific cost will depend on a number of factors, including the size of the site and environmental factors, whereas, for soil waste classification & WAC testing, the price will mostly depend on the amount of soil being disposed of.

 Soil Testing Cost for Intrusive Site Investigations

 Intrusive Site Investigations - For intrusive site investigations the soil testing requirements may be more bespoke, when compared to testing for waste disposal, and will be determined by a prior assessment of the potential risks likely to be present at a site but, is likely to include many of the same elements as in a waste classification test, such as inorganic heavy metal contaminants (e.g. lead, cadmium, mercury etc.) and organic chemicals such as TPHs, found in crude oil, and PAHs, released from burning fossil fuels.
 As this service is usually more specific and required due to observed risks to a site, an intrusive site investigation will always require some level of preliminary risk assessment to be carried out first, in order to appropriately sample the soil.

 All of our intrusive site investigations include an in-depth report as standard; these reports detail important information on the proposed project, location of the site as well as background research on its historical use.
 The report will also display the results of laboratory soil testing, carried out on soil samples taken from the site, in addition to detailed interpretations.Ask a question →

 Soil Testing Cost for Waste Disposal